rkhax7/teachable-coupon-code/README.md

 3. The price shown at checkout updates to reflect your savings.
 The full discount reflects the price difference between monthly and annual billing for a full year, plus any bonus savings included in the coupon offer.

-### **Which Teachable Plans Qualify for the 2026 Discount?**

-The **2026 Teachable discount** typically applies to annual billing on higher-tier plans.
-These include plans that remove transaction fees and add marketing features.
-Monthly plans usually do not qualify for the full $1,080 discount.
-Check the article or official Teachable pricing page to confirm which plans are included before you buy.

-### Can I Use a Teachable Coupon on the Free Plan?

-No, Teachable coupons do not apply to the free plan.
-Discounts work only on paid plans such as Basic, Pro, or Business.
-You can start on the free plan to explore the platform and apply a Teachable coupon later when you upgrade to a paid subscription.

 ### **Can I Stack the Teachable Coupon Code With Other Offers?**